stliang/ferrorod/README.md

 ## TODO

 1.)
-Use UUID to update record
+Theme up react table, right now the cells are too wide and the boarder sytle don't fit within the overal theme of the project.

 2.)
-Theme up react table, right now the cells are too wide and the boarder sytle don't fit within the overal theme of the project.

-3.)
 Restructure the Assets page code.
 The style.component seems to belong to a different location.
 The editable cell code block seems to be reusable somewhere else.